Stewmath/oracles-randomizer-ng/doc/ages_hard_guide.md

 - D4: Skip switch hook by taking the miniboss portal, bomb jumping to the bridge from the first minecart track, using cane to press the button downstairs, and breaking the pot using noble sword.
+- D4: Hit the second crystal switch by jumping and using the hyper slingshot just before falling into the lava. [[Video]](https://i.imgur.com/PUCIBjO.mp4)
 - D5: Hit two switches from a distance by throwing pots.
 The second throw requires the toss ring, plus feather (+ seeds?) to cross the next barrier.
   [[Video]](https://imgur.com/WECGE2Q)